GWilloughby99/GWilloughby99.github.io/_posts/2020-01-20-stopandsearch analysis.md

 Nationally, the rate per 1,000 for those of Asian heritage being stopped and searched has been rising.

-Using population estimates from the 2011 census, **15 per 1,000** Asians were stopped and searched.
+Using population estimates from the 2011 census, **15 per 1,000** Asians were stopped and searched in the year ending March 2020.

 This is the highest rate since the end of 2015.

-A more accurate representation would be to use the [2016 police force breakdown estimates](https://news.npcc.police.uk/resources/appendix-tables-for-policing-the-pandemic-report1).
+A more accurate representation would be to use the [2016 police force breakdown estimates](https://news.npcc.police.uk/resources/appendix-tables-for-policing-the-pandemic-report1) as populations have changed since statistics were recoreded in 2011.

 The rate per 1,000 was 13 - following the same trend of gradual increases over the past five years.

-The rate of white people being stopped and searched was **5**.
+The rate of white people being stopped and searched was **5 per 1,000**.

 Asians are almost **three times more likely** to be stopped by police through stop and search powers based on police appendix figures.